4W4I5/Semester-4-Notes/FOM/Finals Prep/FOM Quick Notes.md

 - The modern era of management began in the mid-20th century and is characterized by a focus on globalization, technology, and innovation.
 - Peter Drucker is considered the father of modern management and emphasized the importance of managing knowledge workers.
 - Contemporary management approaches include Total Quality Management, Business Process Reengineering, and Sustainable Management.
 ---

+# Chapter 1: History Module Shortened

+Classical Approach:
+- Rules and principles developed for various settings.
+- Proponents known as classical theorists.
+Behavioral Approach:
+- Focus on workers' actions and behavior.
+Quantitative Approach:
+- Application of statistics, optimization models, and other quantitative techniques to management activities.
+- Provides tools for easier decision-making.
+Contemporary Approaches:
+- Shifted focus to external environment outside the organization.
+- Started in the 1960s.
+Eras of Management:

+Preindustrial Era:
+Spanned from ancient times to the late 1700s.
+Limited management practices focused on armies, construction, and trade.
+Monastic form of organization and feudal system were prevalent.
+Guilds regulated skilled workers' practices.
+Industrial Revolution:
+Late 18th and early 19th-century shift to machine-based manufacturing.
+Factories emerged, leading to urbanization and the rise of industrial capitalists.
+Frederick Taylor's scientific management approach aimed to improve efficiency.
+Significant social, economic, and political changes occurred.
+Impact on the environment, transportation, and workforce structure.
+Early 20th Century:
+Development of administrative management approach.
+Henri Fayol's 14 principles of management:
+Division of Work, Authority, Discipline, Unity of Command, Unity of Direction, Subordination of Individual Interests to the General Interest, Remuneration, Centralization, Scalar Chain, Order, Equity, Stability of Tenure of Personnel, Initiative, and Esprit de Corps.
+Mary Parker Follett emphasized group dynamics and collaboration.
+Scientific Management vs. Administrative Management:
+Focus: Scientific management on efficiency, administrative management on overall management.
+Approach: Scientific management analyzes work processes, administrative management develops general principles.
+Emphasis: Scientific management on individual productivity, administrative management on the organization.
+Originators: Frederick Winslow Taylor for scientific management, Henri Fayol for administrative management.
+Principles: Scientific management uses time studies, standardization, and financial incentives, administrative management focuses on division of work, unity of command, centralization, and coordination.
+Influence: Scientific management on manufacturing and production, administrative management on modern management practices.
+Criticism: Scientific management criticized for dehumanizing workers, administrative management for bureaucracy and stifling innovation.
+Contributions to Modern Management:

+Administrative management, scientific management, and Mary Parker Follett's work contributed to modern management practices.
+Management is a constantly evolving field.
+Human Relations Movement:
+Emerged in the 1930s, emphasized understanding human behavior in the workplace.
+Hawthorne studies revealed the importance of social factors.
+Maslow's hierarchy of needs theory highlighted the importance of satisfying individual needs.
+Modern Era:
+Began in the mid-20th century, focused on globalization, technology, and innovation.
+Peter Drucker emphasized managing knowledge workers.
+Contemporary approaches include Total Quality Management, Business Process Reengineering, and Sustainable Management.